St Mark's Eccles C.E. Primary School

 Our Art and Design curriculum has been structured in a cross-curricular way to provide maximum inspiration to our artists and teachers create a positive attitude to Art and Design to encourage all children to reach their full artistic potential.

+Art is celebrated throughout the school in the form of displays and galleries.
 We also encourage our children to use our beautiful school grounds and local area as a source of inspiration for their own artwork.

 Impact